yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-27-istio-hands-on-pt4.md

 ## Authentication {#authentication}
 Istio provides two authentication mechanisms for enhanced security: <b>Peer Authentication</b> using mTLS and <b>Request Authentication</b> leveraging JWT.
 Additionally, it supports integration with OpenID Connect providers such as ORY Hydra, Keycloak, Firebase, and Google.

-- Mutual TLS (mTSL) focuses on the secure exchange of digital certificates to ensure mutual <b>authentication between services</b>
+- Mutual TLS (mTSL) focuses on the secure exchange of digital certificates to ensure mutual <b>authentication between services</b>. => `PeerAuthentication`

-- JSON Web Tokens (JWT) provide a means of securely transmitting claims and identity information, commonly used for <b>authentication between end-users and services</b>.
+- JSON Web Tokens (JWT) provide a means of securely transmitting claims and identity information, commonly used for <b>authentication between end-users and services</b>. => `RequestAuthentication`

 ### mTLS
  In a typical TLS handshake, only the server is authenticated to the client using a digital certificate.
 However, in mutual TLS, both the client and the server authenticate each other through the exchange of digital certificates.
 This bidirectional authentication enhances the overall security of the communication by verifying the identities of both parties, mitigating the risk of unauthorized access.